dovecot/documentation/docs/core/config/auth/userdb.md

 ### Content Settings

-Settings that provide content for the userdb lookup:
+Settings that provide content for the `userdb` lookup:

 #### `driver`

-The userdb backend name.
+The `userdb` backend name.

 #### `args`

-Arguments for the userdb backend.
+Arguments for the `userdb` backend.

-The format of this value depends on the userdb driver.
+The format of this value depends on the `userdb` driver.
 Each one uses different args.

 #### `default_fields`

-Userdb fields (and [extra fields](#extra-fields)) that are used, unless overwritten by the userdb backend.
+Userdb fields (and [[link,userdb_extra_fields]]) that are used, unless overwritten by the `userdb` backend.
 They are in format:
-`key=value key2=value2 ....`
+`key=value key2=value2 ...`

 The values can contain [[variable]].
-All `%variables` used here reflect the state BEFORE the userdb lookup.
+All `%variables` used here reflect the state BEFORE the `userdb` lookup.

 #### `override_fields`

-Same as `default_fields`, but instead of providing the default values, these values override what the userdb backend returned.
+Same as `default_fields`, but instead of providing the default values, these values override what the `userdb` backend returned.

-All `%variables` used here reflect the state AFTER the userdb lookup.
+All `%variables` used here reflect the state AFTER the `userdb` lookup.

-For example, this is useful with userdb passwd for overriding home directory or `uid` or `gid`.
+For example, this is useful with `userdb` passwd for overriding home directory or `uid` or `gid`.
 See [[link,auth_passwd]].

 #### `auth_verbose`